wxv/Algorithms/README.md

 Algorithms
 ==========

-A collection of assorted algorithms written in C++.
+A collection of assorted algorithms written mostly in C++.
 Most are in widespread use.

+Note: None of the algorithms are written in C or C#.
+Some might be in other languages for fun.

 Algorithms
 ----------